abdelrahman0101/DSND-p2/README.md

 # Disaster Response Pipeline Project
-This is a web app backed with a machine learning model to classify a textual message into one or more disaster categories.
+This is a web app backed with a machine learning model to classify a textual message into one or more disaster event categories.

+### Motivation
+This project is a part of Udacity's Data Scientist Nanodegree program.
+The main idea is to create a web app where an emergency worker can input a new message and get classification results in several categories of disaster events.
+Categorizing a message event is a first step of sending it to an appropriate disaster relief agency.

+The web app also displays visualizations of the data stored in the associated dataset.

 ### Main dependencies:
 * Pandas